sunfounder/pironman5-max/docs/source/faq.rst

 If I set up OMV, can I still use the Pironman5's function?
 --------------------------------------------------------------------------------------------------------

 Yes, OpenMediaVault is set up on the Raspberry Pi system.
-Please follow the steps of :ref:`set_up_pi_os` to continue the configuration.
+Please follow the steps of :ref:`nas_set_up_pi_os` to continue the configuration.